PartlySaneStudios/partly-sane-skies/README.md

 ### Worm Warning

-When you are mining in the crystal hollows and a worm or scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned.
+When you are mining in the Crystal Hollows and a worm or Scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned.

 ### Location Banner